Skip to main content

 Overview

-The Direct Costs module in INGENIOUS.BUILD is used to record and manage project-related expenses that fall outside of formal contracts or vendor-issued invoices.
-These are often internal or miscellaneous costs, such as employee reimbursements, travel, mileage, labor, or company-paid materials that still need to be tracked for accurate project budgeting.
+The Direct Costs module records and manages project-related expenses that fall outside of formal contracts or vendor-issued invoices.
+These are typically internal or miscellaneous costs — employee reimbursements, travel, mileage, labor, or company-paid materials — that still need to be tracked for accurate project budgeting.

-You can filter the list by date, status, cost code, type, or employee using the panel on the right.
+Use the filter panel on the right to narrow the list by date, status, cost code, type, or employee.

 • Direct Cost Name